Ethiopian Republican Guard: Equipment

-The Republican Guards are armed with the Israel-made Tavor Tar-21 assault rifle and long range snipers.
-The Republican Guard also uses helicopters as well as armored vehicles to protect the Prime minister and President of Ethiopia.
+The Republican Guard are armed with the Israeli-made Tavor Tar-21 and CAR 816 assault rifles, and long range snipers.
+The Republican Guard also uses helicopters like the Mi-8 and Mi-17 as well as armored vehicles like the BRDM-2 and WZ-551 to protect the Prime minister and President of Ethiopia.
 They carry hidden guns and use in ear communication.
-They are apart of the Ethiopian National Defense Force and participate in special operations with helicopters and are estimated to be in the thousands.
+They participate in both special forces and airborne operations and are estimated to be in the thousands.